 Now, the truth is, people on the ground tell themselves this story because we trigger this story in their heads by framing our change messages in a certain way.

-Here are two key change messages that I have come across that were delivered by the leadership teams
+Here are two key digital transformation change messages that I have worked on with the leadership teams

 - We have to change our CRM system because we are losing market share.